 Finally and reluctantly acknowledging me through a drawn face that quite clearly declared that, I seriously can not be arsed with any of your shit ever, the waitress at the beach restaurant welcomed me with an, at-best spiky,

-Understanding that at times like this, it is of fundamental importance to respond in an absolutely glowing fashion, in the hope that the air (and in this case the face) changes, I replied with great effort and a radiation of perfect sunshine towards this lady,
+Understanding that at times like this, it is of fundamental importance to respond in an absolutely glowing fashion, in the hope that the air (and in this case the face) changes, I replied with great effort and a radiation of perfect sunshine.

 Now, I understand that in foreign lands things can get lost in translation, but as the only guest sitting in the restaurant, as eight or nine staff slump in restaurant chairs playing Candy Crush, I giggle to myself rather than bemoan the situation.
 This is certainly an experience.

 I find my own way to a coffee machine and make my own coffee.
-Taking a menu to the till I request an egg sandwich.
-A Miss Truchbull style Thai-brut-of-a-woman makes no eye contact with me and commences a violent verbal scolding of one of her subvert-lings before it is related to me that, sandwiches are not possible at this time, and I settle, strangely, for egg on toast.
+Taking a menu to the till, I request an egg sandwich.
+A Miss Truchbull-style Thai-brut-of-a-woman makes no eye contact with me and commences a violent verbal scolding of one of her subvert-lings before it’s related to me that, sandwiches are not possible at this time, and I settle, strangely, for egg on toast.
 A baffling regime.

-As Hazel, Collette and I joined in the restaurant some time after my none-egg-sandwich egg sandwich arrived, we felt inclined to properly discuss the service levels we were receiving at this resort.
-We exchanged stories; how the one that looked like an ill Buzz Lightyear had gotten very demand-y about the bill yesterday, ‘Nooo, you pay now!’, how the gardeners seemed to have a gang-mentality and just hit things with rakes, how very miserable everyone seemed and how if you had come here on your honeymoon you would definitely consider that your new marriage was doomed from the on-set.
+As Hazel, Collette and I joined in the restaurant some time after my none-egg-sandwich egg sandwich arrived, we felt inclined to properly discuss the service levels we were getting.
+We exchanged stories.
+How the one that looked like an ill Buzz Lightyear had gotten very demand-y about the bill yesterday, ‘Nooo, you pay now!’
+How the gardeners seemed to have a gang-mentality and just hit things with rakes.
+How very miserable everyone seemed and how if you had come here on your honeymoon you would definitely consider that your new marriage was doomed from the on-set.
 Beautiful setting.
 Terrible vibe.

-In Bangkok we had received the most incredible warm welcome and unequalled efforts in hospitality.
+In Bangkok we had received the most incredible warm welcome and unsurpassed hospitality.
 Our experience here in Koh Kood all seemed very out of keeping with what we understood of the Thai hospitality culture.
 Hazel was so affected by the negative air that we collectively decided to leave the island right there and then for more positive climbs.
 Attempting to lighten our predicament we coined the phrase, ‘Koh Kood do better.’
-The concept of customer service seemed monumentally lost at this particular spot.
+The concept of customer service seemed monumentally lost here.

 As we travel, we can’t save the world and all of its problems.
 But we can bear witness to some.
 And there are lessons.
 This for me is one of the saddest experiences of a human plight.
 Watching people who have their freedom all day from a jail-cell.
 One lesson, amongst many for me, is to offer empathy first before passing judgment of any situation.